 While benchmark traffic is useful to link our experiments to previous related work, we also wanted additional realistic traffic for which we have more control, and that allows us to make our own assurances of the quality of the data.
 Thus, we passively collected our realistic dataset from TCP traffic originated from the internal network of the Oslo Metropolitan University and destined to various hosts on the Internet.
 First, we collected data for fixed (non-mobile) desktop computers (typically using OSes like Windows, Linux, Unix, Mac OSx, etc.) by using an intermediate node as shown in the network setup in Figure 1.
 Then, we passively collected the data that covered mobile devices, like android and iOS.
-The latter was collected from the 5G 4IoT research lab [1, 43] of the Oslo Metropolitan University.
+The latter was collected from the 5G 4IoT research lab [1, 44] of the Oslo Metropolitan University.

 We spent a significant amount of effort in establishing ground truth, i.e., determining the actual OS that has been used for each traffic flow.
 To establish ground truth in the realistic dataset, we follow two approaches.
 The first approach was only applicable to the non-mobile desktops, while the second method was used for both mobile and non-mobile devices.
 With the first method, we leveraged the DHCP log messages associated with the non-mobile desktops to derive the ground truth from the DHCP server of the Oslo Metropolitan University network that logs the sessions by the MAC address and name of the device.
-Since we collect the real data from the internal network of our university, extracting the DHCP log messages can give us detailed information about the OSes.
+Since we collect the real data from the internal network of our university, extracting the DHCP log messages showing the distribution of MAC addresses and device names of the TCP sessions can give us detailed information about the OSes.
+The reason why we make use of these logs to determine the ground truth of the non-mobile devices is: since the network is dynamic, we cannot have full control over the connected devices.
+However, with a useful log of all the connected devices like this, we can make predictions and then compare the distribution of the predicted underlying OSes with the distribution of the MAC addresses and device names of the TCP sessions logged in the central DHCP server of our university.

+Extracting the DHCP log messages can give us accurate matches and detailed information about the predicted underlying operating systems.
 We could, for example, see information about the vendor-specific prefixes since most of the OS variants are identified based on their vendors.
 The list of device vendor prefixes is useful in revealing the specific implementation of an OS because most of the modern OSes from the same device vendor usually share the same OS kernel and similar network behaviors.
 For example, we found out that Apple products often share the same TCP/IP parameters.
-The second approach we used to identify the OS is getting the predefined browser strings that loosely tell the name of the underlying OS assigned by the vendor from Webserver.
+This was the first approach we employed and it is so assuring though it takes a significant amount of effort.
+The second approach we used to identify the OS of the mobile and non-mobile devices is getting the predefined browser strings that loosely tell the name of the underlying OS assigned by the vendor from Webserver.